drcereceres/UpStream/readme.txt

 * Fixed fatal error when date fields are empty and a task is saved in the front-end;
 * Fixed images in the comments, adding an option and custom capability (upstream_comment_images) for controlling who can add images;
 * Fixed comments when they contain only images, without any text;
+* Fixed the field to assign tasks to users on new tasks for some sites where the field was blocked;

 = [1.20.1] - 2018-08-14 =